julian1/netcdf_filters/README.md

 ---
 TODO

-- mvn project
+- organize project sources
-- configuration
 - generalize to trajectory and profile
+- surefire to get code-running.
+- config to specify the tables.

 - compose with spring ?